 The Bachelor of Business Administration - General Management major is designed to offer students flexibility in program design and transferability.
 Students pursuing a General Management major may choose from a variety of business courses with the intention of obtaining a general business education.
-In addition to the 16 required core business courses, students may choose any 10 courses offered by the Bissett School of Business.
-These may include Accounting, Entrepreneurship, Finance, Human Resources, International Business, Marketing, Social Innovation, Supply Chain Management, and Aviation.
-Students may also choose other courses from outside the Bissett School of Business to complete this 10course requirement.
+In addition to the 16 required core business courses, students must choose 10 General Management approved options from the following subjects: Accounting, Entrepreneurship, Finance, Human Resources, International Business, Marketing, Social Innovation, Supply Chain Management, and Aviation.
+Students may also choose to declare either a concentration in Innovation and Entrepreneurship or Social Innovation to complete the 10-course major requirement.
 Students are strongly advised to consult an Advisor before choosing courses in the completion of a General Management major.

-The foundation of the BBA in General Management includes 16 required core business courses, a total of 10 business specific courses and/or elective courses, 10 General Education courses, and four elective courses, for a total of 40 courses over four years.

-Students pursuing a concentration will complete 10 specific courses as defined by the requirements for that concentration instead of the 10 business specific/elective courses.
+The foundation of the BBA in General Management includes 16 required core business courses, a total of 10 General Management approved option courses, 10 General Education courses, and four elective courses, for a total of 40 courses over four years.
+Students pursuing a concentration will complete 10 specific courses as defined by the requirements for that concentration instead of the 10 General Management approved option courses.